What is a Cybersecurity Degree?

 - Determining requirements to solve problems and evaluate options, which involves applying critical thinking skills to your technological knowledge.

-If learning or honing these skills sounds like a good fit for you, a degree in cyber security may be just the right next step.
+If learning or honing these skills sounds like a good fit for you, a degree in cybersecurity may be just the right next step.
 You may have an opportunity to gain experiential learning along the way, too.
-At SNHU, for instance, you can participate in the National Cyber League (NCL) and put your developing skills to the test.
-In a recent competition of colleges and universities across the country, SNHU ranked in the top 10.
+At SNHU, for instance, you can participate in the National Cyber League (NCL) and put the skills you're developing to the test.
+In a recent competition of colleges and universities across the country, SNHU ranked 52 nationally.

-According to Kinsey, some industries that need cyber security professionals include:
+According to Kamyck, some industries that need cybersecurity professionals include:

-“Just because the job may not have ‘cyber security' in the title doesn’t mean it doesn’t include key cyber security elements,” Kinsey said.
-If cyber security skills appeal to you, consider what type of industry interests you as well.
+“Just because the job may not have ‘cybersecurity' in the title doesn’t mean it doesn’t include key cybersecurity elements,” Kamyck said.
+If cybersecurity skills appeal to you, consider what type of industry interests you as well.
 You will likely be able to make a match.

 A concern for every career field is how to ensure your skills remain relevant even as times and technology change.
 If the COVID-19 pandemic taught us anything, it’s the need to have a skill set that allows you to pivot when employment circumstances change.

-With regards to studying cyber security, “the associates and bachelors’ programs (at SNHU) specifically show students how to create a go-to resource of materials for staying current,” said Kinsey.
+With regards to studying cybersecurity, “the associate and bachelor's programs (at SNHU) specifically show students how to create a go-to resource of materials for staying current,” said Kamyck.
 “At SNHU, we can help teach students how to maintain their skills and professional habits throughout their careers to help make staying current easier.”

-With the level of versatility in the field of cyber security, there is truly a good fit for everyone interested in this dynamic field.
-If you enjoy keeping up with technological changes, researching trends and assessing a business’s potential for risk, a degree in cyber security could take you to the next level in your career.
+If you enjoy keeping up with technological changes, researching trends and assessing a business’s potential for risk, a degree in cybersecurity could take you to the next level in your career.

-“All past education and work experience aid in problem-solving, gaining perspective of a situation and eliminating potential solutions in favor of the best solutions for the situation,” Kinsey said.
-Whatever your past, cyber security could well be your future.
+“All past education and work experience aid in problem-solving, gaining perspective of a situation and eliminating potential solutions in favor of the best solutions for the situation,” Kamyck said.
+Whatever your past, cybersecurity could well be your future.

-Discover more about SNHU's online cyber security degree: Find out what courses you'll take, skills you'll learn and how to request information about the program.
+Discover more about SNHU's online BS in Cybersecurity degree: Find out what courses you'll take, skills you'll learn and how to request information about the program.